sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 - Autonomous scanning enable/disable based on sync state
 - Simultaneous periodic RX/TX at a relay node

-The middle node performs simple forwarding without concatenation.
+The middle node performs simple forwarding of the first node's data.

 ---